eikek/sharry/docs/install.md

 Windows users: I'm sorry there is no binary for windows.
 If you can help out, I'd appreciate pull requests.
-But not everything is lost, you can run this file with a longer command:
+But not everything is lost, you should be able to run this file with a longer command:

 ```
 java -jar /path/to/sharry-server-{{version}}.jar.sh